Creation in Isolation Summer 2020 Project

 Meeting challenges and thinking creatively around corners is what we do all the time, and the pandemic and isolation of our staff and participants brought out new approaches and ways of working for the acta team.

-This project, from March-July 2020, culminated in a series of “Films from Lockdown” which you can watch over on our YouTube channel, alternatively, read more about them and take a look here:
+This project, from March-July 2020, culminated in a series of “Films from Lockdown” – click the link to read more about the project and access all of the six films.

 Malcolm X Elders